matty99/matty99.github.io/_posts/2015-10-1-reducing-backwards-compatability-work.md

 ---
 layout: post
-title: "How 5 minutes of work saved me hours of work"
+title: "Looking at analytics saved me hours of backwards compatibility work"
-description: A short trick to reduce the amount of backwards compatibility work you have to do for your site.
+description: A small add-on for your site might be able to save you some time and work as well.
 tags:
 - Web development
 - Front end development